Application deadline: 25th January 2023 - 18:00 (UK time)

 Students who apply to the joint English Law & Hong Kong Law degree would, if unsuccessful, be automatically considered for the Law LLB (M100).
 Please note however that an offer on the LLB is not guaranteed and your application would be reviewed on a competitive basis.
 If you wish to be considered for any of the other Law undergraduate programmes at King's (M121, M122, M123, LM21) you will need to make a separate entry on your UCAS form.

-We make contextual offers for this programme, which can be found in the entry requirements.
-As part of the assessment process, we take into account contextual information to gain a more complete picture of each application.
+We do not make contextual offers for this programme, and all applicants will be required to meet the standard entry requirements.
+However, as part of the assessment process, we do take into account contextual information to gain a more complete picture of each application.
 More information can be found on the Contextualised admissions website.

 Applications can be submitted for deferred entry by choosing the appropriate year of entry on the UCAS application.

 If your circumstances change and, therefore, you need to request a deferral after an offer has been made, you will be able to request this, however we cannot guarantee that it will be permitted.
 Each deferral request will be considered on a case-by-case basis and we reserve the right to decline any post-offer deferral request.
 Requests should be submitted via a message on King’s Apply with an explanation of the reason for making the request.